patricksongzy/inv-track/README.md

 ## Extensibility
 * **add pagination** with cursors (<https://async-graphql.github.io/async-graphql/en/cursor_connections.html>)
 * add query complexity and depth limits (<https://async-graphql.github.io/async-graphql/en/depth_and_complexity.html>)
-* use SeaORM instead of SQLx (not an ORM)
+* ~~use SeaORM instead of SQLx (not an ORM)~~ from experience I'd like to stick with raw queries
   * used SQLx since it was interesting to write queries out instead of using an ORM language
 * we explicitly choose to allow for negative quantities
   * in the future, warnings can be added to the response
 * use interfaces to return errors and make errors more up-to-spec
-* ideally we would be using NginX in the docker environment, but since we're not as focused on deployment, the current setup works
+* ideally we would be using something like Nginx, but since we're not as focused on deployment, the current setup works
+  * in fact, Kubernetes would be a sensible choice, along with making sure everything here is stateless to make this **highly available** - which for subscriptions, is implemented using Redis
+* `anymap` should be replaced by another crate - critical

 ## Third-party Crates and Packages
 * multiple open-source crates and packages were used to build this.
 Their licences are included below